QuentinWach/Hack-Computer/README.md

 ## Complete Workflow: Get Started!
 If you want to learn how to design a Hack computer and do all of the above, I documented every step of the process in the chapters below.

+0. [Overview](www.quentinwach.com/Hack-Computer/0_Overview.html).
+This is where you are right now.
-1. [Introduction](www.quentinwach.com/Hack-Computer/1_Get_Started.html).
+1. [Get Started](www.quentinwach.com/Hack-Computer/1_Get_Started.html).
 Explains what we are going to do and guides you through the setup of all the tools.
 We'll end by writing a "Hello World!" of Verilog and simulating/testing it.
 2. [Boolean Arithmetic](www.quentinwach.com/Hack-Computer/2_Boolean_Arithmetic.html).
 Here, we'll create our first arithmetic modules, starting with a Half-Adder and ending with a complete, working Arithmetic Logic Unit (ALU).
 3. [Sequential Logic](www.quentinwach.com/Hack-Computer/3_Sequential_Logic.html).
 This chapter contains the code and notes for building registers for memory as well as a counter.
 4. [Machine Language](www.quentinwach.com/Hack-Computer/4_Machine_Language.html).
 This is where we'll write our first little program making use of the components we defined up to this point.